Fast Empirical Scenarios: Algorithms for scenario representation

-A related natural way to solve scenario extraction would be the basis pursuit, i.e., \(\ell_1\)-regularized least squares.
-However, in our particular setting of finding optimal representation using scenarios, it does not lead to sparsity, as given by the following theorem.
+\begin{remark} An extremely popular method to solve least squares problems, that is employed vastly in statistics and compressive sensing is the basis pursuit, i.e., \(\ell_1\)-regularized least squares, or LASSO.
+A well-known property of LASSO is that of subset selection i.e.,~it leads to sparse solutions of least squares problems, see \cite{StatisticalLearning}.
+It thus suggests itself as a viable alternative to solving the EMP.
+However, in our particular setting of finding optimal representation using scenarios, it does not lead to sparsity.
+Concretely, the minimizer of the basis pursuit problem